Business intelligence: Definition

 Forrester distinguishes this from the business-intelligence market, which is "just the top layers of the BI architectural stack, such as reporting, analytics, and dashboards."

 Compared with competitive intelligence

 Though the term business intelligence is sometimes a synonym for competitive intelligence (because they both support decision making), BI uses technologies, processes, and applications to analyze mostly internal, structured data and business processes while competitive intelligence gathers, analyzes, and disseminates information with a topical focus on company competitors.
-If understood broadly, business intelligence can be considered as a subset of competitive intelligence.
+If understood broadly, competitive intelligence can be considered as a subset of business intelligence.

 Compared with business analytics

 Business intelligence and business analytics are sometimes used interchangeably, but there are alternate definitions.
 Thomas Davenport, professor of information technology and management at Babson College argues that business intelligence should be divided into querying, reporting, Online analytical processing (OLAP), an "alerts" tool, and business analytics.
 In this definition, business analytics is the subset of BI focusing on statistics, prediction, and optimization, rather than the reporting functionality.